Overview

 It requires extra work unless the website is hosted on Firebase Hosting.

-Anonymous account
+Anonymous accounts

-Register an account with no personal information from the user.
+Register an account with no personal information from the user:

 signInAnonymously(auth)